KithminiHerath/Realtime-Sign-Language-Translation-to-Speech-DNN/README.md

 ## Machine Learning Background

-This project is carried out for the Intellihack 2019 competition by team fastermosquitonet150.
+The Machine Learning aspect of this project is carried out for the **Intellihack 2019 competition by team fastermosquitonet150**.
 Our motive of the project is to create a device that helps the people with speech and hearing disorders.
 We used Myo armband, a device which measures the electrical activity from human muscles.
 Thus detects the gestures shown.

 Our project consists of two main sections and they are;.
 * Pre processing of the raw EMG, Gyroscope and Accelerometer signals using Digital Signal Processing techniques